-IDescent as "Site-Specific Theatre"
+Descent as "Site-Specific Theatre"

+Site-specific theatre is any type of theatrical production designed to be performed in a unique, specially adapted location other than a standard theatre.
 Site-specific theatre is commonly more interactive than conventional theatre.
 Audiences can usually expect to walk or move about to different parts of the building, where different parts of the performance take place.

 In the case of Descent, we began with the idea that we wanted to create a piece of theatre that would use a nonconventional, non-theatre space.

-The play is about six characters who go on a journey, a “descent” into a kind of underworld.
+The play is about four characters who go on a journey, a “descent” into a kind of underworld.
 And we wanted the audience to feel that they are going on the journey, too – rather than simply watching a play.
-We wanted them to respond to the environment and experience being in different locations; and making this as much part of the event as the story, the script, the actors, and so on.
+We wanted them to respond to the environment and the experience of being in different locations; and making this as much part of the event as the story, the script, the actors, and so on.

 We began by developing the script; then we searched for a suitable venue.
 We found one in the Lampworks, Birmingham, a former factory.
 But this was not simply a “found space” for the play.
 Once we found the venue, we decided where the different scenes would take place; and the play was rewritten for those locations.